TYPO3-Archive/Sites-DemoTypo3Org/content/index.md

 TYPO3 CMS Demos
 ===============

-TYPO3 Enterprise CMS is the adequate product for websites from small organizations site to large multilingual corporations, thanks to its large <a href="http://typo3.org/typo3-cms/key-features/">feature set</a>, scalability and maturity.
+TYPO3 Enterprise CMS is the suitable product for websites from small organizations site to large multilingual corporations, thanks to its large <a href="http://typo3.org/typo3-cms/key-features/">feature set</a>, scalability and maturity.
 Here is here the opportunity to make an idea of the capability of the TYPO3 products family.